 For Duke-administered gifts to the Community Care Fund competitive grantmaking program, Triangle nonprofits submit detailed applications about how they plan to use the funding.
 Then, a review committee of Duke University and Duke University Health System employees review each application, using a rubric, and decide on how to allocate funding.
 Funded nonprofits submit end-of-year reports about how Community Care Fund dollars supported their project.

 Gifts to United Way of the Greater Triangle are collected through Duke payroll deduction or by cash/check.
-Duke payroll sends United Way of the Greater Triangle the donations, and cash/checks are delivered in person by Duke Doing Good campaign staff to the United Way of the Greater Triangle office at The Frontier in Research Triangle Park.
+Duke payroll sends United Way of the Greater Triangle the donations.
 Click here to learn more about how United Way of the Greater Triangle uses Duke Doing Good funding for collaborative partnerships.

 What is the best Way to Give?

-- Log into the Duke@Work employee self-service portal and make your 1-time or ongoing contribution in the Payroll Gift Deductions to Duke or Doing Good in the Neighborhood
+- Log into the Duke@Work employee self-service portal and make your 1-time or ongoing contribution in the Payroll Gift Deductions to Duke or Doing Good.

 You may also use the Alumni and Development Records secure giving site to make a 1-time or ongoing secure credit card or electronic check payment to Duke Community Giving.